BuongiornoTexas/rsrtools/README.rst

 release (specifically, the feature request to delete progress for specified CDLCs).

 With that warning out of the way, onto the approach.
 The general steps are:

+0. Export a profile in JSON format so that you can work out which fields and data you want to work with in your editor.
+To this end, rsrtools includes a handy profile export feature described in `Exporting Human Readable Profiles`_.

 1. Create a profile manager instance (pm), which will need a working directory.